 \section{Abstract}

-Vision transformers in vision-language models apply uniform computational effort across all images, expending 175.33 GFLOPs (ViT-L/14) whether analysing a straightforward product photograph or a complex street scene.
-We propose ICAR (Image Complexity-Aware Retrieval), which enables vision transformers to use less compute for simple images whilst processing complex images through their full network depth.
+Vision transformers in vision-language models typically use the same amount of compute for every image, regardless of whether it is simple or complex.
+We propose ICAR (Image Complexity-Aware Retrieval), an adaptive computation approach that enables vision transformers to use less compute for simple images whilst processing complex images through their full network depth.
 The key challenge is maintaining cross-modal alignment: embeddings from different processing depths must remain compatible for text matching.
-ICAR solves this through dual-path training that produces compatible embeddings from both reduced-compute and full-compute processing.
+ICAR solves this through dual-path training that produces compatible embeddings from both the early-exit and full-depth paths.
 This maintains compatibility between image representations and text embeddings in the same semantic space, whether an image exits early or processes fully.
 Unlike existing two-stage approaches that require expensive reranking, ICAR enables direct image-text matching without additional overhead.
 To determine how much compute to use, we develop ConvNeXt-IC, which treats image complexity assessment as a classification task.
-By applying modern classifier backbones rather than specialised architectures, ConvNeXt-IC achieves state-of-the-art performance with 0.959 correlation with human judgement (Pearson) and 4.4× speedup.
-Evaluated on standard benchmarks augmented with real-world web data, ICAR achieves 20\% practical speedup while maintaining category-level performance and 95\% of instance-level performance, enabling sustainable scaling of vision-language systems.
+By applying modern classifier backbones rather than specialised architectures, ConvNeXt-IC achieves state-of-the-art performance, attaining a Pearson correlation coefficient of 0.959 with human labelling whilst delivering 4.4$\times$ faster complexity prediction.
+Evaluated on standard benchmarks augmented with real-world web data, ICAR achieves 20\% faster image encoding while maintaining category-level performance and 95\% of instance-level performance, enabling sustainable scaling of vision-language systems.

 \keywords{Vision-language models \and adaptive computation \and image complexity \and image-text retrieval \and computational efficiency \and early exit networks.}